 6. How to Take the Grrrr Out of Anger

-(ages 8 – 13) by Elizabeth Verdick
+(ages 8-13) by Elizabeth Verdick:

-This book is written by the same author as the first four books for toddlers listed at the top of this post.
-It teaches kids how to recognize anger in themselves and others, handle situations and emotions, and deal with the anger they feel.
+One of the co-authors of this anger book for kids, “How to Take the Grrrr Out of Anger,” is the author who wrote the first four books for toddlers listed at the top of this post.
+In it, Elizabeth Verdick and her co-author Marjorie Lizoviski teach kids aged eight and up how to recognize anger in themselves and others, handle situations and emotions, and manage the anger they feel.
+Read this children’s book about anger to help kids learn that violence is unacceptable and that there are safer, more positive ways to resolve conflicts.

-7. What to do When Your Temper Flares: A Kid’s Guide to Overcoming Problems with Anger (Ages 8+) By Dawn Huebner
+7. What to do When Your Temper Flares: A Kid’s Guide to Overcoming Problems with Anger (Ages 8+) By Dawn Huebner:

-The Best Children’s Books About Anger Management
+The Best Children’s Books About Anger Management:

 You may also like Social-Emotional Development Games for kids and the book ideas listed below: